zwallace425/SARS-CoV-2_Pipeline/README.md

 of amino acid mutations relative to the Wuhan-Hu-1 reference strain concatenated and represented as one string.
 Users can score and rank full proteome variant constellations, Spike protein variant constellations, or non-Spike variant constellations, such as ranking variant constellations found on NSP3 or NSP5.
 In addition, this software allows users to rank individual amino acid mutations based on the same algorithm.
+Lastly, this software allows for visualization of covariate, single mutation, or
+PANGO lineage growth dynamics.

 To run this pipeline on GISAID data (recommended), you must have a GISAID account set up and request downloads of the metadata file.
 Donwnload this file and input to the commandline.
-Please keep in mind the GISAID metadata file is about 7.5 GB and growing.
+Please keep in mind the GISAID metadata file is around 10 GB and growing, so minimize downloads and store appropriately.

 To run this pipeline on GenBank/BV-BRC SARS-CoV-2 sequence data in FASTA format, first download batches from https://www.viprbrc.org/brcDocs/datafiles/public_share/Corona/.
 As of now, the pipeline will only accept FASTA sequences from